These Home Office Essentials Will Equip You for Your Work-From-Home Job

 “Spending more than $1,000 on a MacBook, for example, isn’t always feasible, even if we write them off [on taxes],” Duren said.

 “The most beneficial aspect of it is that everything is stored in the cloud,” Duren said.
 “So I’m never at risk of losing documents in the event my laptop dies.”

 This is a double-edged feature, however.
-I’ve grown to love it, but it took some getting used to.
-The biggest adjustment was the availability of apps and programs.
+The biggest adjustment may be the availability of apps and programs.
 The Chromebook is its own operating system, which means some popular applications aren’t available to download.

 For jobs that require specific sales or IT software, an inexpensive PC with the latest Windows operating system may be the best choice.

 Besides a computer, the most common requirement for a work-from-home job is a steady, hard-wired internet connection.
 That means your laptop or computer must directly connect to your modem with an ethernet cable — not through Wi-Fi.